devz3ro/Arc-Windows-10/README.md

-This repository is now deprecated.
+This repository is now deprecated and will not be receiving any further updates.
 The Arc team has released a new version that is fully compatible with Windows 10, eliminating the need for any workarounds.

 The files in this repository are retained for historical reference only.